Uttar Pradesh: Climate

 Uttar Pradesh has a humid subtropical climate and experiences four seasons.
 The winter in January and February is followed by summer between March and May and the monsoon season between June and September.
 Summers are extreme with temperatures fluctuating anywhere between 0-50 C in parts of the state coupled with dry hot winds called the Loo.
 The Gangetic plain varies from semiarid to sub-humid.
 The mean annual rainfall ranges from 650 mm in the southwest corner of the state to 1000 mm in the eastern and south eastern parts of the state.
 Primarily a summer phenomenon, the Bay of Bengal branch of the Indian monsoon is the major bearer of rain in most parts of state.
 After summer it is the southwest monsoon which brings most of the rain here, while in winters rain due to the western disturbances and north-east monsoon also contribute small quantities towards the overall precipitation of the state.

 The rain in Uttar Pradesh can vary from an annual average of 170 cm in hilly areas to 84 cm in Western Uttar Pradesh.
-Given the concentration of most of this rainfall in the four months of the monsoon, excess rain can lead to floods and shortage to droughts.
+Given the concentration of most of this rainfall in the four months of the monsoon, excess rain can lead to floods and then the shortage of rain can lead to droughts.
 As such, these two phenomena, floods and droughts, commonly recur in the state.
-The climate of the Vindhya Range and plateau is subtropical with a mean annual rainfall between 1000 and 1200 mm, most of which comes during the monsoon.
-Typical summer months are from March to June, with maximum temperatures ranging from 30-38 C. There is a low relative humidity of around 20% and dust-laden winds blow throughout the season.
+The climate of the Vindhya Range and plateau is subtropical, with a mean annual rainfall between 1000 and 1200 mm, most of which comes during the monsoon.
+Typical summer months are from March to June, with maximum temperatures ranging from 30-38 C. There is a low relative humidity of around 20 per cent and dust-laden winds blow throughout the season.
 In summer, hot winds called loo blow all across Uttar Pradesh.